dav79dmi/volatility-forecasting/README.md

 ---

 ## Interpretation:
 While GARCH remains a strong baseline for volatility modeling using daily data, the deep learning models demonstrated **competitive and stable** performance across multiple training runs.
+Moreover, hybrid CNN-LSTM model on average over 7 runs outperformed the GARCH model by slight margin in all three reported metrics.
 This highlights that deep learning can be a viable tool for volatility forecasting — especially when richer features and higher-frequency data are introduced.

 ---